labh23/Terribly-Assiggnment/README.md

 # Terribly Tiny Tales

-This is a React app that Renders a "profile screen" as follows: https://www.terriblytinytales.com/profile.jpeg
+This is a React app that Renders a "profile screen".

 click on link to visit: https://shubhamkumarterribly.netlify.app/